Best supper places in Singapore

 Website | Full list of locations

-Ming Fa is not a halal-certified eatery.
+Ming Fa is not halal-certified.

 Opening hours: Daily 24 hours

-9. BK Eating House
+7. BK Eating House

 Image credit: @jon.soh

 BK Eating House is a Clarke Quay classic for late-night feasts, especially if you’re just done clubbing.
-There are a handful of Asian food stalls, including Thai and Indian-Muslim food, it the main attraction is the bak chor mee stall and their Dry Mee Sua ($5), which comes with a heaping dose of minced pork, sliced pork, pork balls, and liver, all tossed in a mouthwatering chilli sauce.
+There are a handful of Asian food stalls, including Thai and Indian-Muslim food, but the main attraction is the bak chor mee stall and their Dry Mee Sua ($6), which comes with a heaping dose of minced pork, sliced pork, pork balls, and liver, all tossed in a mouthwatering chilli sauce.

 Address: 21 South Bridge Road, Singapore 058661